Near and full quasi-optimality of finite element approximations of stationary second-order mean field games: Nonnegative approximations of the density

 \section{Nonnegative approximations of the density}

-It is well-known that the nonnegativity of the density and its discrete approximation respectively play an important roles in the proofs of uniqueness of the solution of the MFG system~\eqref{weakform-C1H} and its discrete approximation~\eqref{weakdisc-C1H}, see e.g.\ \cite{lasry2007mean} and \cite{osborne2022analysis}.
+It is well-known that the nonnegativity of the density and its discrete approximation respectively play important roles in the proofs of uniqueness of the solution of the MFG system~\eqref{weakform-C1H} and its discrete approximation~\eqref{weakdisc-C1H}, see e.g.\ \cite{lasry2007mean} and \cite{osborne2022analysis,osborne2024erratum}.
 It is therefore not surprising that nonnegative approximations of the density will play an important part in the error analysis.

 Let $\Vkp$ denote the set of functions in $V_k$ that are nonnegative in $\Omega$.
 First, we show in Lemma~\ref{lemma-infSk-equiv-inf} below that the density $m$ can be approximated nearly quasi-optimally, up to stabilization terms, by discrete functions in $\Vkp$.
-To this end, we define $\mkp\in V_k$ the unique solution of
+To this end, {let us assume~\ref{ass:bounded} and~\ref{ass:dmp}.
+We} define $\mkp\in V_k$ {to be} the unique solution of